Mukela12/BantuRide-Backend-server/README.md

 console.log(responseData);
 ```

+## Conclusion

+This documentation provides a comprehensive guide on how to interact with the profile-related endpoints of the BantuRide backend server using React Native.
+For any further questions or support, please refer to our official documentation or contact our support team.
 By following this documentation, frontend developers can effectively integrate the BantuRide API into their applications to manage user profiles seamlessly.